mixu/cssbook/input/5-tricks.md

 - `margin: auto` on a `position: absolute` box will center it horizontally and vertically.
 You need to set both `width` and `height` as well as set all the offsets (`top`, `left`, `bottom`, `right`) to `0` for this to work.
 ```

 *Positioning with constraints*.
 There are many interesting things that you can do with `position: absolute` elements as well as the `width` of `display: block` elements.
-For absolutely positioned elements, it is possible to trigger a contraint-based size calculation in both the horizontal and vertical axes; for `display: block` elements this only works for horizontal sizing.
+For absolutely positioned elements, it is possible to trigger a constraint-based size calculation in both the horizontal and vertical axes; for `display: block` elements this only works for horizontal sizing.

 For example, let's say you want to position a box in on the left or right side of a parent box while keeping it centered vertically.
 This could, for example, be the left and right navigation buttons on a image carousel.
 To accomplish this, you could set the parent to `position: relative`, and then use something like this: